abelcheung/beautiful-jekyll/README.md

 If you use custom `site.url`, setting it to any other value suffices, not necessarily 'production'.

-With Docker properly set up to make use of native system (Linux, or WSL &ndash;
-Windows Subsystem for Linux), it is a matter of
+With Docker properly set up to make use of native system (Linux, or WSL -- Windows Subsystem for Linux), it is a matter of

 ```sh